allisonpray1/allisonpray1/README.md

 - 👋 Hi, I’m @allisonpray1
-- 👀 I’m a recent cybersecurity graduate student looking gain knowledge and job opportunties
+- 👀 I’m a recent cybersecurity graduate student looking to gain knowledge and job opportunties

 <!---
 allisonpray1/allisonpray1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.